equaeghe/mcohconstraints/README.md

 The functions are documented in the m-files, and this documentation can be accessed from the Matlab/Octave console with ```help <function_name>```.

-They have been tested with Octave 3.4.3 and Matlab R2012a (i.e., 7.14.0.739) on 64bit Linux.
+They have been tested with Octave 3.4.3 and a little bit with Matlab R2012a (i.e., 7.14.0.739) on 64bit Linux.

 Some functions call some non-standard supporting functions, i.e., you need